hanabi/hanabi.github.io/docs/beginner/minimum-clue-value-principle-question-1.md

   - A red clue would be legal, since it would only touch slot 4.
 - Alice cannot give a *Tempo Clue* to the yellow 2 in Cathy's hand:
   - A number 2 clue would not be legal, since it would focus slot 1 instead of slot 5.
-  - A yellow clue would be legal, since it would focus slot 3 instead of slot 5.
+  - A yellow clue would not be legal, since it would focus slot 3 instead of slot 5.

 </TabItem>
 </Tabs>